geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In vain with rage an entrance you demand,<br>
 We scorn the prowess of a single hand.<br>
 But come and prove, the maids no longer here,<br>
-Alike unjust your anger and your fear."
+Alike unjust your anger and your fear.”

 He ceased: — the drawbridge falls — Alonzo's mind Already half its late distrust resign'd.
 He past, and turning, wild with anguish, found
 The bridge again uprais'd, himself on hostile ground;
-The vassals, at their fraudful lord's commands,
+The vassals, at their fraudful lord's commands,@

 Prepar'd to bind him in ignoble bands;
 Lost was his spear, but swift his sword he drew, ^